erin-rtfm/Deeni/README.md

   * Collect and link sound files for each consonant from Wikipedia.
   * Provide examples of Deeni words that begin with each constant.
 * Ejectives:
-  * Wrote a preliminary explanation of ejectives.
+  * Write a preliminary explanation of ejectives.
+(Feel free to research on, but not copy, Wikipedia.)
   * Provide voice samples.
 * Record and upload voice samples for all words listed in the topic.